syn-ce/JuliaSetExplorer/README.md

 Once you are satisfied with how things are looking, start rendering the final image by pressing the associated button.
 Once the image has been rendered, it will be downloaded.

-When saving an image the corresponding parameters will by default be sent to a server to share with others (see [Community](#community) for more information).

 If you are making use of CPU rendering this will take some time.
 A progress bar and an estimate of the remaining time will act as indicators.
 If you don't use CPU rendering (which is advised if it's not necessary) the render should, under most circumstances, finish after no longer than a couple of seconds at most and usually be perceived as instantaneous.